objcio/articles/2014-08-02-dependency-injection.md

 }
 ```

 Again, this may look odd—and again, remember that `NSUserDefaults` may not quite fit every example.
-But an `NSDate` parameter would fit well with Method Injection.
+But an `NSDate` parameter would fit well with method injection.
 (More on this below when we discuss the benefits of each form.)

 ### Ambient Context